erkyrath/postim/README.md

 stack.

 You can include any number of scripts, arguments, and operators on the command line.
+Values can be passed from one script to the next on the stack.
 This comment removes the blue component from an image and then rotates it 45 degrees:

 ```
 cargo run -- test.ppm '{ split pop 0.0 } map' 0.785 scripts/rotate.imp -o out.ppm